akhilkumardonka/HuggingFaceModelsInferences/README.md

 ## Sphinx Documentation & Deployment on Github Pages

+* Create github repo and enable github pages, branched to **gh-pages** and pointing to **/root**.

+* Now clone this repo

-To build documentation, install sphinx in our python environment and follow below steps:
+To build documentation, install sphinx in your python environment and follow below steps:
 ```
-cd <to workspace containing doc folder>
+cd <to local repo containing doc folder>
 sphinx-build doc _build
 ```